-- Ensure that any summer assignments are completed if there any.
+- Ensure that any summer assignments are completed.

 Three weeks prior to school

-Now is the right time to shop for clothes, backpacks, water bottles, stationery and anything else you need.
-Get ready with the list you have prepared and keep an eye on back-to-school deals online.
+Now is the time to shop for clothes, backpacks, water bottles, stationery and anything else you need.
+Get ready with the list you have prepared and keep an eye out for back to school deals online.
 Have your purchases delivered to your doorstep to avoid the hassle of queueing for hours at checkout counters.

-- Get your children involved with back-to-school shopping and inform them of the budget.
+- Get your children involved in the buying process and inform them of the budget.

 - Help your children reconnect with classmates and friends by inviting them over for a playdate.

-- Bond with the whole family and make the most of your time together while your children are not yet busy with school stuff.
+- Bond with the whole family and make the most of your time together while your children are not busy with school stuff.

-- Stimulate their brains by engaging in mental games and other mind-boggling activities.
+- Stimulate their brains by engaging in mental games and other stimulating activities.

-- Arrange your children’s transportation.
-If they need to take the bus, be sure they know where and when to be picked up before and after school.
+- Arrange your children's transportation.
+If they need to take the bus, be sure they know when and where to be picked up before and after school.

 Two weeks prior to school